junxit/us-congress-bills-116/bill.md

 >             - **(AA)** the section of the covered bill or joint resolution at which the new duplicative or overlapping feature is established; and
 >             - **(BB)** the GAO duplication and overlap report in which the existing duplicative or overlapping feature is identified;
 >       - **(ii)** submit the assessment prepared under clause (i) to the Director; and
+>       - **(i)** determine the extent to which the covered bill or joint resolution creates a risk of a new duplicative or overlapping feature and, if the risk so warrants, identify—
+>         - **(I)** the name of the new Federal program, office, or initiative;
+>         - **(II)** the section of the covered bill or joint resolution at which the new duplicative or overlapping feature is established; and
+>         - **(III)** the GAO duplication and overlap report in which the existing duplicative or overlapping feature is identified; and
+>       - **(ii)** submit the information described in clause (i) to the Director and the committee that reported the covered bill or joint resolution; and
->       - **(iii)** publish the assessment prepared under clause (i) on the website of the Government Accountability Office; and
+>       - **(iii)** publish the assessment information prepared under clause (i) on the website of the Government Accountability Office; and
->     - **(B)** subject to paragraph (3), the Director may include the assessment submitted by the Comptroller General under subparagraph (A)(ii) with the estimate for the covered bill or joint resolution to which the assessment pertains submitted by the Director under section 402 of the Congressional Budget Act of 1974 (2 U.S.C.
+>     - **(B)** subject to paragraph (3), the Director may include the assessment information submitted by the Comptroller General under subparagraph (A)(ii) with as a supplement to the estimate for the covered bill or joint resolution to which the assessment information pertains submitted by the Director under section 402 of the Congressional Budget Act of 1974 (2 U.S.C.
 653).
->   - **(3)** If the Comptroller General has not submitted to the Director an assessment for a covered bill or joint resolution under paragraph (2)(A)(ii) on the date on which the Director submits the estimate for the covered bill or joint resolution to which the assessment pertains under section 402 of the Congressional Budget Act of 1974 (2 U.S.C.
-653), the Director may, on the date on which the Comptroller General submits the assessment to the Director, prepare and submit to each applicable committee a version of the estimate for the covered bill or joint resolution that includes the assessment.
+>   - **(3)** If the Comptroller General has not submitted to the Director an assessment the information for a covered bill or joint resolution under paragraph (2)(A)(ii) on the date on which the Director submits the estimate for the covered bill or joint resolution to which the assessment information pertains under section 402 of the Congressional Budget Act of 1974 (2 U.S.C.
+653), the Director may, on the date on which the Comptroller General submits the assessment information to the Director, prepare and submit to each applicable committee a version of the estimate for the covered bill or joint resolution that includes the assessment. the information as a supplement to the estimate for the covered bill or joint resolution.

 ## § 3.
 Effective date